 - URLs added as text links, button links, or clickable image links in your email can also cause your email to be blocked by a security program.
 If you've already had a contact allowlist Mailchimp IPs and are still being blocked, it's a good next step to check your own content for something that triggered the email to be blocked.

 Allowlisting (other providers may refer to it as "whitelisting") IPs is a process that grants permission to deliver emails to a specific email address, domain, or network by creating a list of trusted IP addresses or domains.
 The process varies by organization and email clients.
-For example, if your company has a private email server, they can allowlist delivery IP addresses through an email client, or they can allowlist traffic through a domain firewall.
+For example, if your company has a private email server, they can allowlist delivery IP addresses through an email client, or allowlist traffic through a domain firewall.

 This is the opposite of denylisting (other providers may refer to it as "blacklisting"), which is intended to identify and block harmful senders.
 A denylisted email may always end up in the junk folder, or never make it to an inbox at all.